-- (1) If a shared customer makes an enquiry or complaint to the distributor about an issue relating to the sale of energy, the distributor must: - (a) if the enquiry or complaint is made by telephone-refer the customer to the retailer's enquiry or complaint telephone number where practicable; or

-- (b) otherwise, as soon as practicable, but no later than the next business day after receiving the enquiry or complaint, provide the retailer with the details of the enquiry or the complaint, including contact details of both the customer making the enquiry or complaint and the person who received the enquiry or complaint. - (2) The retailer must respond to an enquiry expeditiously. - (3) The retailer must resolve a complaint expeditiously and in accordance with its standard complaints and dispute resolution procedures. - (4) The distributor must provide to the retailer on request copies of any documents or written records (including in electronic format) relating to an enquiry or complaint and provide any other assistance reasonably requested by the retailer for the purpose of responding to an enquiry or resolving a complaint.
+- (1) If a shared customer makes an enquiry or complaint to the distributor about an issue relating to the sale of energy, including an enquiry or complaint about the customer's electricity meter which relates to any of the matters for which metering coordinators are responsible under Chapter 7 of the NER, the distributor must: - (a) if the enquiry or complaint is made by telephone-refer the customer to the retailer's enquiry or complaint telephone number where practicable; or - (b) otherwise, as soon as practicable, but no later than the next business day after receiving the enquiry or complaint, provide the retailer with the details of the enquiry or the complaint, including contact details of both the customer making the enquiry or complaint and the person who received the enquiry or complaint. - (2) The retailer must respond to an enquiry expeditiously. - (3) The retailer must resolve a complaint expeditiously and in accordance with its standard complaints and dispute resolution procedures. - (4) The distributor must provide to the retailer on request copies of any documents or written records (including in electronic format) relating to an enquiry or complaint and provide any other assistance reasonably requested by the retailer for the purpose of responding to an enquiry or resolving a complaint.